Learning Dense Representations of Phrases at Scale: Introduction

 In this work, we investigate whether we can build fully dense phrase representations at scale for open-domain QA.
-First, we attribute the cause of the decomposability gap to the sparsity of training data.
-We close this gap by generating questions for every answer phrase, as well as distilling knowledge from query-dependent models (\Cref{sec:piqa}). {Second}, we use negative sampling strategies such as in-batch negatives~\citep{henderson2017efficient,karpukhin2020dense}, to approximate global normalization.
-We also propose a novel method called \ti{pre-batch negatives}, which leverages preceding mini-batches as negative examples to compensate the need of large-batch training (\Cref{sec:normalization}).
-Lastly, for task-specific adaptation of our model, we propose query-side fine-tuning that drastically improves the performance of phrase retrieval without re-building billions of phrase representations (\Cref{sec:qsft}).
+First, we aim to learn strong phrase representations from the supervision of reading comprehension tasks.
+We propose to use data augmentation and knowledge distillation to learn better phrase representations within a single passage.
+We then adopt negative sampling strategies such as in-batch negatives~\citep{henderson2017efficient,karpukhin2020dense}, to better discriminate the phrases at a larger scale.
+Here, we present a novel method called \ti{pre-batch negatives}, which leverages preceding mini-batches as negative examples to compensate the need of large-batch training.
+Lastly, we present a {query-side fine-tuning strategy} that drastically improves phrase retrieval performance and allows for transfer learning to new domains, without re-building billions of phrase representations.

-Consequently, all these improvements enable us to learn a much stronger phrase retrieval model, without the use of \ti{any} sparse representations.
-We evaluate our final model, \ti{DensePhrases}, on five standard open-domain QA datasets and achieve much better accuracies than previous phrase retrieval models~\citep{seo2019real,lee2020contextualized}---a 15\% to 25\% absolute improvement in most datasets.
-Our model also matches performance of state-of-the-art retriever-reader models~\citep{guu2020realm,karpukhin2020dense}.
-Because of the removal of sparse representations and careful design choices, we further reduce the storage footprint for the full English Wikipedia from 1.5TB to 320GB, as well as improving the throughput by processing more than 10 questions per second on CPUs.
+As a result, all these improvements lead to a much stronger phrase retrieval model, without the use of \ti{any} sparse representations (Table~\ref{tab:category}).
+We evaluate our model, \ti{DensePhrases}, on five standard open-domain QA datasets and achieve much better accuracies than previous phrase retrieval models~\citep{seo2019real,lee2020contextualized}, with 15\%--25\% absolute improvement on most datasets.
+Our model also matches the performance of state-of-the-art retriever-reader models~\citep{guu2020realm,karpukhin2020dense}.
+Due to the removal of sparse representations and careful design choices, we further reduce the storage footprint for the full English Wikipedia from 1.5TB to 320GB, as well as drastically improve the throughput.

 Finally, we envision that DensePhrases acts as a neural interface for retrieving phrase-level knowledge from a large text corpus.
-As such, it can be integrated into other knowledge-intensive NLP tasks beyond question answering.
-To showcase this possibility, we demonstrate that we can directly use DensePhrases for fact extraction, without the need for re-building billions of phrase representations.
-With fine-tuning on a small number of subject-relation-object triples on the query representations alone, we achieve state-of-the-art performance on two slot filling tasks~\citep{petroni2020kilt}, using only 5\% of the training data.
+To showcase this possibility, we demonstrate that we can directly use DensePhrases for fact extraction, without re-building the phrase storage.
+With only fine-tuning the question encoder on a small number of subject-relation-object triples, we achieve state-of-the-art performance on two slot filling tasks~\citep{petroni2020kilt}, using less than 5\% of the training data.